Read Our Latest Blog Post

 Fly from the UK to Tromsø via Oslo.
 Transfer by airport bus or taxi to your hotel (not included).
 The remainder of the afternoon is free for you to explore Tromsø.
 How about a Northern Lights Dinner Cruise, dinner at Emma's Drommekjøkken or chasing the Northern Lights with Kjetil Skogli, Joanna Lumley's guide?
 See Excursions tab for details.

-Enjoy a leisurely breakfast at your hotel before your independent transfer (not included) to Tromsø Airport for your flight further northwards, leaving the mainland and heading out towards the North Pole, to the Svalbard Archipelago and Spitsbergen.
-From Longyearbyen Airport take the airport bus to your hotel (included).
+Enjoy a leisurely breakfast at your hotel before your airport bus transfer to Tromsø Airport for your flight further northwards, leaving the mainland and heading out towards the North Pole, to the Svalbard Archipelago and Spitsbergen.
+From Longyearbyen Airport take the airport bus to your hotel.

 The remainder of the afternoon is free to explore Longyearbyen.
 If you need any extra outdoor clothing then Longyearbyen is certainly the place to buy it.
 The quality of the clothing in the outdoor clothing and equipment shops is exactly what you would expect for these climes and Svalbard is Duty-Free...!